 - how far it has spread

-- whether it is invasive or non-invasive
+- whether it is invasive or noninvasive

-Treatment will depend on:
+Treatment will depend on several factors, including:

-- the stage of the cancer
+- the type and stage of the cancer

-- sensitivity to hormones
+- the person's sensitivity to hormones

-The main options include:
+The main treatment options include:

 - biological therapy, or targeted drug therapy